Drill (EP): Recording

 Radiohead recorded Drill at Courtyard Studios in Oxon, England.
-It was produced by Radiohead's managers, Chris Hufford.
+It was produced by Radiohead's co-manager, Chris Hufford.
 Hufford said this was a mistake, as it created a conflict of interest and generated friction in the studio.
 Drill featured two new recordings, "Prove Yourself" and "Stupid Car"; the other songs were taken from Radiohead's Manic Hedgehog demo.

 Release

+Drill was released on 5 May 1992.
+It reached number 101 on the UK singles chart.
+The Guardian described it as an "inauspicious start" that was "largely ignored".
+Radiohead toured with Catherine Wheel and the Sultans of Ping in support of Drill.
 "Prove Yourself" was played on BBC Radio 1 by Gary Davies, Radiohead's first national radio exposure in the UK.

-Drill was released on 5 May, 1992.
-It reached number 101 on the UK Singles Chart; the Guardian described this as an "inauspicious start" that was "largely ignored".
-The music journalist Mac Randall wrote later: "Even as early as 1992, Thom Yorke's graceful, arrestingly plaintive vocal style was well developed, far more so than the band’s songwriting or overall sound."
+In 1995, Record Collector described Drill as "abrasive and melancholic by turns", with "the first in a long history of nihilistic one-liners that suggested Thom's worldview was one of genuine self-loathing rather than bathetic self-pity".
+The music journalist Mac Randall wrote later: "Even as early as 1992, Thom Yorke's graceful, arrestingly plaintive vocal style was well developed, far more so than the band's songwriting or overall sound."

 Radiohead rerecorded "You", "Prove Yourself" and "Thinking About You" for their debut album, Pablo Honey (1993).
-Radiohead added Drill to streaming services in January 2020.
+Capitol reissued Drill on vinyl in April 2009.
+It was added to streaming services in January 2020.